 abstractionist and that such a description was as inaccurate as labeling

-him a great colorist.
+him a great colourist.
 His interest was

-“ only in expressing basic human emotions — tragedy, ecstasy, doom, and so on.
+l“ only in expressing basic human emotions — tragedy, ecstasy, doom, and so on.
 And the fact that a lot of people break down and cry when confronted with my pictures shows that I can communicate those basic human emotions . . .
 The people who weep before my pictures are having the same religious experience I had when I painted them.
-And if you, as you say, are moved only by their color relationship, then you miss the point. ”
+And if you, as you say, are moved only by their colour relationship, then you miss the point. ”

 Ignoring doctor's orders, Rothko continued to drink and